 - Competence of the participating partners (including their past performance); - Balanced cooperation and task assignments within the project.
-Justification of the composition of the team. - Availability of the infrastructure required for the project to be successful - Embedding of the work in other research programmes or projects, and/or additional funding from other funding sources is an advantage
+Justification of the composition of the team. - o Availability of the infrastructure required for the project to be successful - Embedding of the work in other research programmes or projects, and/or additional funding from other funding sources is an advantage

-• User-orientation of the project
+User-orientation of the project

-- Does the project address needs of the targeted infrastructure users (linguists and humanities researchers)? - Projects on tools or data that are widely in use in the targeted user community will score higher than projects focusing on lesser used tools and data. - Is there cooperation with or support from the targeted (future) infrastructure users? - Is the resulting tool / service user-friendly, i.e. will non-technical linguistic and humanities researchers be able to use it? - Is dissemination of the results to the targeted users and (where appropriate) training of them planned?
+- Does the project address needs of the targeted infrastructure users (linguists and humanities researchers)? - Projects on tools or data that are widely in use in the targeted user community will score higher than projects focusing on lesser used tools and data. - More generic data or functionality, i.e. data or functionality that can serve multiple different research questions from linguistics and humanities research will be preferred over less generic or completely idiosyncratic functionality. - Is there cooperation with or support from the targeted (future) infrastructure users? - o Is the resulting tool / service user-friendly, i.e. will non-technical linguistic and humanities researchers be able to use it? - Is dissemination of the results to the targeted users and (where appropriate) training of them planned?